mjsonofharry/RBDOOM-3-BFG-Gameplay-Overhaul/README.md

 Stamina has been removed from the game.
 No stamina meter will appear on your HUD.
 You can just run forever.
 Also, crouch-walking is a bit faster because crouching mostly takes place in air ducts and is pretty uneventful.

 Ammo carry limits have been reduced significantly.
 They're now similar to classic Doom carry limits, except a little bit harsher because you can carry so many different ammo types.

+Health drain has been removed entirely from Nightmare mode.

 ### Enemies